Introduction

 When developing guidelines for church personnel to use social media, consider including the following elements:

-• Define appropriate boundaries for communications.These should be in sync with diocesan codes of conduct for other areas, such as the diocese’s standards for protection of children and young people, Internet acceptable use policies, etc. Define what is considered confidential information, verifiable consent, personal identifiable information, contact with a minor, etc. Topics that are in current debate will generate more comments/responses.
+• Define appropriate boundaries for communications.
+These should be in sync with diocesan codes of conduct for other areas, such as the diocese’s standards for protection of children and young people, Internet acceptable use policies, etc. Define what is considered confidential information, verifiable consent, personal identifiable information, contact with a minor, etc. Topics that are in current debate will generate more comments/responses.
 These include issues in which the Church’s teachings are often in contrast to some popular positions (gay rights, abortion, immigration reform, health care reform).
-In other words, the Church’s social justice teachings, including the pro-life aspects of those teachings, often elicit unfavorable comments.
-Some people determine that those topics will not be engaged with on official sites.
+In other words, the Church’s social teaching, including the pro-life aspects of those teachings, often elicit unfavorable comments.
+Some people determine that those topics will not be debated on official sites.
 Others provide guidance on how to engage in dialogue around these topics.
 (See “Rules of the Road” below for examples.)

-• Include examples of Codes of Conductthat should be posted on social networking sites.
+• Include examples of Codes of Conduct that should be posted on social networking sites.
 Codes of Conduct are for visitors to the site.
 These codes should always be brief and immediately apparent to visitors.
 Visitors should also be made aware of the consequences of violations of the Code of Conduct.
 The Code of Conduct on the USCCB’s Facebook site is as follows: “All posts and comments should be marked by Christian charity and respect for the truth.
 They should be on topic and presume the good will of other posters.
 Discussion should take place primarily from a faith perspective.
 No ads please.”
 Always block anyone who does not abide by the Code of Conduct.

 • Define instructions.
-Include instructions on how to report, block, etc., on the more popular social networking sites such as Facebook and Twitter.
+Include instructions on how to report, block, etc., on the more popular social networking sites such as Facebook and X/Twitter.
 This provides guidance for those church personnel who may be entering into social media for the first time.

-• Provide recommendations on how to deal with difficult “fans.”Give church personnel permission to trust their instincts on blocking repeat offenders of a site’s Code of Conduct.
+• Provide recommendations on how to deal with difficult “followers.”
+Give church personnel permission to trust their instincts on blocking repeat offenders of a site’s Code of Conduct.
 Argumentative participants can easily change the tone of every post.
-A good way to determine if they should be blocked is to go to their profiles and browse through the pages that they have “fanned.”
+A good way to determine if they should be blocked is to go to their profiles and browse through the pages that they have liked or followed.
 Do not allow those unwilling to dialogue to hold your site and its other members hostage.
 In particular situations, the moderator might determine it is best to ask a member to take a conversation “offline.”
 These offline conversations can be conducted in person, over the telephone, or through private e-mail.
 The site moderators should be able to refer to the appropriate resources, such as the pastor, program director, diocesan communication office, etc.

-• Provide trusted sites for reference, and recommend that site administrators have a thorough knowledge of these sites.Often a link to the parish, diocesan, USCCB, or Vatican site can provide necessary information, thereby helping redirect the tone and substance of an online conversation.
+• Provide trusted sites for reference and recommend that site administrators have a thorough knowledge of these sites.
+Often a link to the parish, diocesan, USCCB, or Vatican site can provide necessary information, thereby helping redirect the tone and substance of an online conversation.

-• Remind site administrators they are posting for a broad audience.Social media are global platforms.
+• Remind site administrators they are posting for a broad audience.
+Social media are global platforms.
 Online content is visible to anyone in the world who comes to their sites.

 Establishing a Site